khalid-hussain/shaheen/chap6.md

 "Don't worry about that."

-After this Al-Zeghel, Moosa and Al-Zaghairi asked Abu Dawood a number of questions about the Castilian army's preparedness and instead of giving them the correct answers, he replied with answers that would please them.
+After this Al-Zeghel, Musa and Al-Zaghairi asked Abu Dawood a number of questions about the Castilian army's preparedness and instead of giving them the correct answers, he replied with answers that would please them.